Shit that Pissed Me off This Week – 5/24

 About PetsnakereggieGeek, movie buff, dad, musician, comedian, atheist, liberal and writer.
 I also really like Taco flavored Doritos.

 - Shit that Pissed me off is up!
-This week features a cornucopia of stupid! wp.me/pA1qv-1UR 1 week ago
+I might mention a Presidential pardon. wp.me/pA1qv-1Wg 1 month ago